SandraKla/Zlog_AdRI/docs/install.md

 library(shiny)
 runGitHub("Zlog_AdRI", "SandraKla")
 ```

-The package "DT" is downloaded or imported when starting this app.
+The package *DT* is downloaded or imported when starting this app.
 For more information about the required packages, see [About](./about.md).